yuliyapeshkova/governance/README.md

 and/or the partners employed within.

 **Project Guilds** - These guilds are organized around a specific client project.
-They exist for the life of the project, and typically disolve when the project is complete.
+They exist for the life of the project, and typically dissolve when the project is complete.

 **Client Guilds** - As an alternative to Project Guilds, we sometimes use Client Guilds.
 We've identified a few cases where this type of guild is more effective.